Endpoint Generator

 If you use the generator on for instance the “SQLite Sakila” database that you can find as a plugin, Magic will create more than 3,000 lines of Hyperlambda code for you automatically, resulting in some roughly 100 HTTP endpoints for you, providing you with all CRUD operations towards all tables in your database.

 Magic can also generate an API wrapping your existing databases.
-If you want to use your existing databases as input, you’ll have to provide Magic with a connection strings that allows it to connect to your database.
+If you want to use your existing databases as input, you’ll have to provide Magic with a connection string that allows it to connect to your database.
 You can do this through the databases component.

 How to use the endpoint generator